Welcome to 1st Grade!

 English Language Arts

 A major focus is to develop the skills needed to become a fluent reader and communicator.
 While exploring our language, students gain confidence and see reading as enjoyable.
 Students also build an understanding of the reading/writing connection.
-The MacMillan/McGraw-Hill reading series, Treasures, used in class, has a strong phonics component, along with an emphasis on reading fluency.
+The McGraw-Hill reading series, Core Knowledge Language Arts, used in class, has a strong phonics component, along with an emphasis on reading fluency.
 Students also practice reading fluency through building a word wall, in which new words are added each week.

 Students are introduced to new words weekly and will practice the words in various ways through daily lessons.
 Students will be tested on spelling words each week.